jaimegildesagredo/expects/docs/plugins.rst

 .. note::

-    Clarify that the second option is the prefered way for using the *builtin* expectations (or default plugin).
+    Clarify that the second option is the prefered way for using the *builtin* assertions (or default plugin).

 Writing plugins
 ---------------